For whom is this site intended?

 I’m under eighteen.
 Should I be here?

 The natural budding point of intellectual curiosity, sexuality, or ability to comprehend adult ideas starts long before the age of eighteen, but for legal reasons, we must respectfully request all visitors be of legal age when reading and viewing the content on this site.
 This is not necessarily a moral decision, but a legal one.
 We do apologize to all young adults for the restriction.
 By further accessing our pages and joining our community, you are verifying that you’re 18 years of age.
 Please do not attempt circumventing this rule.
 This site is for adults of legal age only.

 I’m a concerned parent who would like to block access to this site by my kids.
 How do I do that?

 Again, Humbled Females is an adult site.
 While we have made an effort to provide as many warnings as possible about the content of this website, such warnings can only go as far as describing our content and advising against access to minors.
 We ask that you monitor the Internet activities of your children and limit their access to adult material.
-Parental control protections (such as computer hardware, software, or filtering services) are commercially available that may assist you in limiting access to media that is inappropriate to minors.
+Parental control protections (such as computer hardware, software, or filtering services) are commercially available that may assist you in limiting access to media that is “inappropriate for minors.”
 Please direct your browser to the following resources for making your device(s) and software child-safe:

 Does Humbled Females accept article submissions for the site?